ytingyeu/valant-maze-demo/README.md

 Backend unit test cases cover four HTTP request tests and four controller tests.
 When testing HTTP request, the test case for `GET /Maze/all` is configured to be run first.
 The reason is I am not able to isolate test DB context and `POST` request impacts the result.
-While testing controllers does not have this issue.
+While testing controllers, it does not have this issue.
 All test cases use different mocked DB contexts.

 For frontend unit test,
 Service functions to make API calls are all covered.